 Section 66A of the 1997 Act requires that a credit union's governance arrangements include a clear organisational structure with well defined, transparent and consistent reporting lines.
 Additionally the 1997 Act sets out a number of reporting lines and oversight arrangements which shall be implemented by credit unions.
-For example, the 1997 Act protects the independence of the internal audit function and requires a reporting line to the board of directors.
-However, having ensured that these statutory reporting lines and oversight arrangements are in place, it is a matter for the board of directors of each credit union to decide on the most appropriate administrative structures and reporting relationships for all officers of their credit union.
-In the case of the internal audit function this could include a reporting line to the manager or a member of the management team for matters of an administrative nature.
+For example, the 1997 Act protects the independence of the internal audit function and requires a reporting lines and oversight arrangements are in place, it is a matter for the board of directors of each credit union to decide on the most appropriate administrative structures and reporting relationships for all officers of their credit union.
+In the case of the internal audit function this could include a reporting line to the management team for matters of an administrative nature.
 Additionally, in the case of the risk management officer and compliance officer, this could include a reporting relationship to the manager.

-Report of the Commission on Credit Unions (March 2012), available at the following link.
+1 Report of the Commission on Credit Unions (March 2012), available at the following link.